Short-Term Job Adventures Utah

 CCYC’s new campus is located in Monticello, the gateway to the Needles district of Canyonland National Park.
 There are limitless adventures to be had in southeast Utah — from exploring slot canyons to rafting down the Colorado River to hiking peaks in the nearby La Sal Mountains.
 There are three National Parks, several National Forests, and an immense amount of public lands to explore all within an hours drive.

 Here in the rugged terrain of the Four Corners, where Arizona, Colorado, New Mexico and Utah meet, local teens and young adults have the opportunity to join Canyon Country Youth Corps (CCYC) for a healthy dose of service, conservation, education, leadership and adventure.
 Operated by Four Corners School of Outdoor Education, CCYC is seeking fall season Crew Members to live and work outdoors as part of an 8-person crew, completing various conservation projects throughout Utah.
 No conservation experience is necessary.
-Positions run from July through November.
+Two Crew teams will be hired each for the summer (late June to October) and fall seasons (August to October).
 If you are at least 18 years old, motivated, hard working, enjoy working in a team environment and would like to live and work in beautiful places while learning valuable skills, fill out the online application or contact Jason Phillips for more information.
 CCYC is always looking for qualified field staff and crew leaders.

 Program Development Coordinator